lemonnish/personal-website-travel/_posts/2014-08-22-shopping-in-shanghai.md

 And of course, there was also an Apple store in the middle of the Lujiazui financial area.

 <div class='img-gallery'>
-{% include photo.html url="apple-store.jpg" alt="cylindrical Apple store exterior" size="small" %}
+{% include photo.html url="apple-store.jpg" alt="cylindrical Apple store exterior" size="med" %}
-{% include photo.html url="apple-store-interior.jpg" alt="Apple store, interior" size="small" %}
+{% include photo.html url="apple-store-interior.jpg" alt="Apple store, interior" size="med" %}
 </div>

 At the end of the season, most companies will have sales to make way for the new season's styles.
 I was able to do some shopping when the big sales occurred in July.
 It was a very common thing to walk around a big mall seeing big red and yellow signs saying  "6 折","5 折", "3 折" in every window (40%, 50%, and 70% off the original price, respectively).